TileDB-Inc/TileDB/format_spec/metadata.md

 ## Metadata File

-Metadata files with the `.tmp` extension are used for local filesystems only, indicating the metadata is still being flushed to disk.

 The metadata file consists of a single [generic tile](./generic_tile.md), containing multiple entries with the following data:

 | **Field** | **Type** | **Description** |